 Perhaps the greatest difference between a submarine and a surface warship is the preferred method of attack.
-During the World War II period, surface ships were designed to shoot it out with heavy calibre guns.
-Destroyers also carried torpedoes, which were normally launched at a 90° angle to the destroyer's course.
+During the World War II period, surface ships were designed to shoot it out with heavy caliber guns.
+Destroyers also carried torpedoes, which were normally launched at a 90° angle to the destroyer’s course.
 Aircraft carriers used planes and bombs in essentially the same manner that battleships and cruisers used their guns, though obviously with considerably greater range and power.

 Submarines generally attacked while submerged.
 Submarines are normally more vulnerable to damage than surface warships.
-Most of the time, if there is any armor on a submarine, it is installed around the conning tower and bridge, and designed for protection from light calibre weapons, such as machine guns, or from shell splinters.
+Most of the time, if there is any armor on a submarine, it is installed around the conning tower and bridge, and designed for protection from light caliber weapons, such as machine guns, or from shell splinters.
 Surface warships generally carry more extensive armor protection.
-For the submarine, the primary protection comes not from heavy steel plates, but from being able to operate beneath the surface, where the enemy can't find it to shoot at.
+For the submarine, the primary protection comes not from heavy steel plates, but from being able to operate beneath the surface, where the enemy can’t find it to shoot at.

-A submarine's main weapon is the torpedo.
-In World War II, the most common type was a 21-inch (533 mm) torpedo, powered by either a small "steam" turbine, or by electric motors and batteries.
-The electric torpedoes were often called "wakeless," as they did not leave the visible trail of exhaust bubbles that were characteristic of the steam types.
-The Japanese Imperial Navy fielded a 24-inch (610 mm) "oxygen" torpedo.
-This "Long Lance" torpedo, which carried a 1,000 pound warhead—almost twice the explosive power of those in other navies—has generally been acknowledged as the most effective torpedo ever built from the standpoint of utility as a ship killer.
+A military submarine’s main weapon is the torpedo.
+In World War II, the most common type was a 21-inch (533 mm) torpedo, powered by either a small “steam” turbine or by electric motors and batteries.
+The electric torpedoes were often called “wakeless,” as they did not leave the visible trail of exhaust bubbles that were characteristic of the steam types.
+The Japanese Imperial Navy fielded a 24-inch (610 mm) “oxygen” torpedo.
+This “Long Lance” torpedo, which carried a 1,000-pound warhead—almost twice the explosive power of those in other navies—has generally been acknowledged as the most effective torpedo ever built from the standpoint of utility as a ship killer.

-In order for a submerged submarine to sink an enemy ship, some means of aiming the torpedoes was required.
+In order for a submerged navy submarine to sink an enemy ship, some means of aiming the torpedoes was required.
 Different navies evolved different methodologies.
 During the inter-war period, U.S. doctrine favored the use of Sonar for determining target range, bearing, and angle.
-It was believed that advances in detection and anti-submarine weapons had made it suicidal to expose a periscope in daylight.
+It was believed that advances in detection and anti-submarine warfare weapons had made it suicidal to expose a periscope in daylight.
 To this end, the U.S. Navy installed highly advanced Sonar and hydrophone suites in their fleet submarines, along with Torpedo Data Computers that remained significantly more advanced than anything used in any other navy until well after the war had ended.

 While American senior commanders continued to overlook the torpedo problems for some time, the submerged Sonar attack was eliminated very quickly once the war began.
 The skippers recognized two facts.
-First, they weren't hitting anything using Sonar alone.
+First, they weren’t hitting anything using Sonar alone.
 And, second, as long as you were careful it was a lot harder to see the head of the attack periscope than the theorists believed.
-The upper section of tubing was made as slender as possible to reduce observability.
-The limiting factors were the size of the upper lense, which had to large enough to insure decent daylight operation, and the upper prism and its alignment mechanism.
+The upper section of optronic mast was made as slender as possible to reduce observability.
+The limiting factors were the size of the upper lense, which had to be large enough to ensure decent daylight operation, and the upper prism and its alignment mechanism.
 The upper prism could be tilted from the conning tower, to allow the field of view to be elevated for air search, or depressed to look close in.

-The image to the left shows a simplified view of the eyepiece and controls of a Kollmorgen attack periscope, similar to the type used in most American fleet submarines during World War II.
+The image to the left shows a simplified view of the eyepiece and controls of a Kollmorgen attack periscope, similar to the type used in most American fleet attack submarines during World War II.
 The main shaft of the periscope rests on ball bearings in the heavy lifting collar at the top.
 The two hoist rods attached to the collar enter hydraulic cylinders located in the periscope shears above the conning tower.
 To raise the periscope, hydraulic pressure is applied to the bottom of the pistons inside the cylinders.
 To lower the periscope the hydraulic fluid is allowed to flow out of the cylinders and back into the reservoir.
 Gravity lowers the periscope once the hydraulic pressure is released.

 The knob on the upper right side of the periscope is used to adjust the focus.
 The black plate, with the eyepiece in its upper half, is the rayfilter assembly.
 This contains a disc with three colored — and one clear — filters, which can be rotated in front of the eyepiece to aid visibility under different lighting conditions.
 The filters are red, green, and yellow in color.
 When the periscope is in use, a double rubber eyepiece is fitted.
 One side of the eyepiece is blocked off, and only one eye is actually used.
 The eyepiece is reversible, to allow the captain to use his dominant eye.
 (In addition to being right or left handed, people are also right or left eyed, though the majority probably have no idea which.)

 The outer part of the left handle rotates, allowing the upper prism to elevate or depress.
 The button on the inner part of the handle is a detent.
-This allows the rotating handle to click into preset positions, so that by starting with the prism at full elevation and moving to the next detent at the completion of a full sweep of the horizon the captain may lower the prism to the next position by feel.
+This allows the rotating handle to click into preset positions so that by starting with the prism at full elevation and moving to the next detent at the completion of a full sweep of the horizon the captain may lower the prism to the next position by feel.
 Three complete sweeps cover all positions.

 The right handle adjusts the optical power of the periscope, which is also, optically, a telescope.
 The low setting is 1.5 power, and the high setting is 6 power.